ibm-cloud-docs/netezza/authentication/enable_saml_authentication.md

     ```
     {: codeblock}

-1. Create a user or users with the external authentication method set to `SAML` as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
+1. Create a user (or users) with the external authentication method set to `SAML`, as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
 1. Verify whether the user is created successfully.

    1. Go to **Users and groups > Users**.